Coppa Presidente de la Republica

 - Brabham BT38 [26?]
 (Tom Klausler): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
 Reuteman left the Rondel team after the Hockenheim race at the beginning of october, following a disagreement over engine, and the car was raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
 Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
 Subsequent history unknown.

 - Brabham BT38B (Bill Brack): Fred Opert entered Brabham BT38s for a number of different drivers, and it appears that he had a regular hire car through 1972 and 1973.
-However, as Nick Craw and John Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how the cars were used.
-This hire car is believed to be the car raced by Ric Forest at Sanair in May 1972, by Peter Knoll at Lime Rock in July and Watkins Glen in August; and by Bill Brack in Caracas in early 1973.
+However, the more we learn about BT38Bs, and about the ex-F2 BT38s that arrives in the US, the more the evidence of this hire car evaporates.
+As Nick Craw, Peter Knoll and John Farkas remained very close to Fred Opert Racing in those two seasons, it is hard to be certain about how the cars were used.
+This hire car is assumed for now to be the car raced by Ric Forest at Sanair in May 1972, and may then be the car raced by Bill Brack in Caracas in early 1973.
 It may then be the car raced by Chris Gleason at Watkins Glen in October 1973.
-Subsequent history unknown, but plausibly the Eric Kerman car in 1974.
+Subsequent history unknown.

 - March 722 (Freddy van Beuren): Chuck Dietrich (Sandusky, OH) raced a blue-and-white #30 or #31 March 722 in CenDiv and NEDiv Formula B and some Pro races in 1972.
 Photographs suggest this was the car raced by Freddy van Beuren in the Formula B race at Caracas in February 1973.
 Subsequent history unknown.